Yellow 6208 metres, CR73.4/137

 62 by John Bland in first round of 1993 SA Open

-1/ Durban CC is the only SA course to have always featured in the Golf Magazine ranking of the world’s leading 100 courses outside the United States.
-It was first published in 1985.
+1/ DCC is the only SA course to have always featured in the Golf Magazine ranking (first published in 1985) of the world’s leading 100 courses outside the United States.
+Ranked No 97 by Golf Digest in their 2022-23 ranking of the World’s Greatest 100 Courses (outside the US).

 2/ The club hosted the 100th SA Open in 2010, which gave Ernie Els his fifth Open title, and second at DCC.